Stern's: History

 It was not uncommon for customers to be greeted by the brothers themselves.
 The family was joined by Arthur D. Brandeis in 1914.
 His daughter, Aliss Ruth had married Irving C. Stern, one of the directors of Stern Brothers and son of founder Louis Stern.
 Brandeis was president of J. L. Brandeis and Sons of Omaha, Nebraska, the biggest department store west of Chicago.

 In 1913, Stern Brothers moved farther uptown and built a new flagship store near Fifth Avenue and West 42nd Street across from Bryant Park.
 The new store had nine floors with the buying offices located in the basement.
 Stern's catered to the Carriage Trade and had a separate entrance for customers like the Goulds and Astors.
 Since the store was near the Theater District, many up and coming stars worked in the store.
 The busy hours of the store were between 11am to 2pm, when local workers from the area were on their lunch break.

 Stern's was purchased by Allied Stores in 1951.
 During the late 1950s and early 1960s, sales began to decline as most white New Yorkers moved to the suburbs.
 Stern's closed its flagship in New York in 1969 and moved their corporate headquarters to their store in Paramus, New Jersey's Bergen Mall, which became the flagship.
-At that time Stern's owner, Allied Stores Stern's merged the division with it Quackenbush division in Paterson, New Jersey.
+At that time Stern's owner, Allied Stores Stern's merged the division with its Quackenbush division in Paterson, New Jersey.
 There was a second Quackenbush store in the Preakness section of Wayne, New Jersey; in the same year that Stern's moved its base to New Jersey it opened a second location in Wayne that served as the fourth anchor for the newly constructed Willowbrook Mall.
 Eventually the downtown Paterson store was closed.
 Stern's opened a new full line store in the Woodbridge Center Mall in 1971.
 Additional stores followed at Middlesex Mall, Essex Green, Seaview Square Mall, Ocean County Mall amongst others.
 The store briefly entered the Philadelphia market acquiring several locations of Gimbels Philadelphia division.